barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 I've tried a number of solutions with varying degrees of success over the years, including:

-* Stream from iTunes on my laptop via AirPort
+* Stream from iTunes on my laptop via AirPort Express
 * Upload all my music to a free Google Play account, then stream via a Google Chromecast Audio
 * Connect iPod Classic to hifi via a dedicated docking station